Associate Professor and Graduate Program Director

 • HIST 2P91, Europe’s Reformations, 1450-1650;

-He incorporates elements of historical thinking pedagogy and digital tools into all of his courses.
+He incorporates elements of historical thinking pedagogy and digital tools into most of his courses.

 I am a specialist in the history of Dutch and German Anabaptism.
 My current project is about the relationship between the Radical Reformation and the Radical Enlightenment in the Netherlands.
 In particular, I am investigating the activities of dissenting Protestant printers, philosophers, and political activists, with a focus on the 18th century.